Selling Your House and Buying a New One: Tax Rules You Should Know

 The deduction only helps if you itemize.
 Since the standard deduction is $15,000 for single filers and $30,000 for married couples in 2025, many homeowners — especially those with smaller mortgages — don’t have enough itemized deductions to make itemizing worthwhile.
 A $300,000 mortgage at 7% generates about $21,000 in interest the first year.
 Add property taxes (capped at $10,000 SALT per IRC §164(b)(6)) and state income taxes, and a married couple might barely clear the $30,000 standard deduction threshold.

-If TCJA sunsets after 2025, the mortgage interest limit reverts to $1,000,000 and the standard deduction drops.
+If TCJA extended through 2034 by the One Big Beautiful Bill Act, the mortgage interest limit reverts to $1,000,000 and the standard deduction drops.
 That would change the math for a lot of buyers.
 Worth watching.

 Moving Expenses: No Longer Deductible for Most People